farcasterxyz/docs/docs/reference/contracts/reference/id-gateway.md

 # ID Gateway

-The ID Gateway registers new Farcaster IDs and adds them to the [ID Registry](/reference/contracts/reference/id-registry.md).
+The ID Gateway registers new Farcaster IDs and adds them to the [Id Registry](/reference/contracts/reference/id-registry.md).

 If you want to create a new Farcaster ID, use the ID Gateway.